teamcanvas/alta_aos/README.md

-# Colors AOS
+# Alta AOS
-Colors Android Project of Colors IoT Device
+Alta Android Project of Colors IoT Device

 ## About